olson-sean-k/decorum/README.md

 Real` are equivalent, and for all types `T: Float ⇒ T: Infinite + Nan + Real`.

-For example, code that wishes to be generic over floating-point types representing real numbers, a bound on the `Real` trait can be used:
+For example, code that wishes to be generic over floating-point types representing real numbers can use a bound on the `Real` trait:

 ```rust
 use decorum::Real;